phansch/phansch/README.md

 Since the beginning of 2018 I have submitted over 200 Pull Requests to Clippy, rustc and other various Rust projects.
 You can find the full list [**here**](https://philhansch.net/onehundred/rust/).
 I'm currently not involved with Rust anymore and focusing on other things.

+I am in the process of moving to Codeberg: https://codeberg.org/philhansch

 <!--
 **phansch/phansch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.